-- DQ clean chicken is another organic chicken provider I’ve herd of, but not yet tested.
+- DQ clean chicken is another organic chicken provider I’ve heard of, but not yet tested.

-- WWF’s Sustainable seafood guide is a great resource when trying to buy seafood responsible.
+- WWF’s Sustainable seafood guide is a great resource when trying to buy seafood responsibly.

 This is what I have discovered so far in trying to shop for organic food in KL!
 Any other suggestions are welcome!